-Nominations for David Blyth Award
+Nominations for David Blyth Award are now closed

 Every National Convention year, BCA presents an award to a person who has significantly contributed to the lives of people who are blind or vision impaired.
-Do you know someone who should be nominated?
-Has the person contributed at a national level?
-Written nominations outlining the work of the nominee and why they should be considered must reach the National Office by 31 August 2015.
-The nominee can be a person who is blind, vision impaired or sighted.

-BCA Certificates of Appreciation
+Nominations for BCA Certificates of Appreciation are now closed

 At each National Convention, BCA awards up to two Certificates of Appreciation to individuals who have contributed to advancing the values and mission of BCA.
 Successful individuals may have contributed to BCA at a national, state or territory level.
-If you would like to nominate an individual for a BCA Certificate of Appreciation, please submit a written nomination outlining the reasons why the nominee should be considered.
-Nominations must reach the BCA office by 31 August 2015.

 10 August 2015